-INP 152: Web Imaging I 3 Credits Prerequisites: INP 100 or INP Placement test = Pass Corequisites: None
+INP 152: Web Imaging I

+INP

-45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours Fulfills Core Elements: None
+Level II Prerequisites: INP 100 or INP 159 with minimum grade of C- or Pass on INP Placement Test 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

-This course is an introduction to the fundamentals, tools, and techniques of web imaging and web design software applications.
+Fulfills Core Elements: None This course is an introduction to the fundamentals, tools, and techniques of web imaging and web design software applications.
 Students will gain an in-depth understanding of imaging for the web including creating and manipulating images, and optimizing images for the web.
 Industry-standard software applications for web design will be used in a PC-based classroom.
-This course was previously offered as INP 143 and before that as GDT 143.
+This course was previously